A Note from Church Leadership: May 30, 2020

 For these small in-person church gatherings, outdoor meetings are preferable to indoor meetings.
 If a larger indoor space is needed, the church building can be used for one such meeting at a time.
 The main foyer can accommodate 12-15 people appropriately distanced.
 The church sanctuary can accommodate up to 25 people appropriately distanced (more than this if future Government of Manitoba regulations allow).
 Contact the church office to schedule such a meeting for a small church group.

 Note that the church library is accessible during office hours, one person at a time.
 Come to the front door and Robyn will let you in.
 Wash/disinfect your hands both before and after using the library.
 Wear a mask if you have one.
 Note also that other uses of the church building may be permitted on a case by case basis.
 Please contact Lisa B. or Michael P. if you wish to inquire about a specific use.

 Thank you for your ongoing support of our church and participation in our church community.
 Let us continue to worship God in faith, to persevere in hope, and to serve one another in love!

 These decisions are being made collaboratively by Lisa B. (Church Council Chair) and Michael P. (Lead Pastor), in consultation with Church Council and the Church Ministries Committee (including Associate Pastors).
 They are monitoring Manitoba Health guidelines on a regular basis, consulting with other local church leaders and church leaders at other Mennonite Church Manitoba churches, and paying attention to how other local groups are responding to this pandemic.

-A Letter from Pastor Michael: March 17, 2020
+A Letter from Pastor Michael: May 30, 2020

 Dear Morden Mennonite Church family,